OAS Registration Quick Guide PDF

 - Student must complete the initial intake meeting in order to receive Letters of Accommodation (LOA)

 - After the initial registration, students must renew their affiliation and request services at the beginning of each semester (through the completion of the online request for accommodation letters in AIM or in person in the OAS) to continue receiving services.

 REGISTERING WITH THE OFFICE OF ACCESSIBILITY SERVICES

-Documentation can be submitted for review at any time during the year as long as the documentation is for a currently registered student or any incoming student that has accepted their offer of admission.
-However, all documentation provided to the OAS within the last 21 class days will be processed for the following semester.
-No exceptions will be made to this policy.
+Documentation can be submitted for review at any time during the year as long as the documentation is for a student currently registered with Florida State or any incoming student that has accepted their offer of admission.
+However, all documentation provided to the OAS during the final two weeks of the semester (that is, after the start of the last week of classes) will be processed for the following semester.
 It is the student’s responsibility to apply for and obtain accommodations in a reasonable time frame within the semester.